-Sen. Toomey to retire in 2022, triggering competitive race in Pennsylvania
+Toomey to retire in 2022, setting up competitive Senate race in Pennsylvania

-The timing of the announcement was unusual coming weeks before the Nov.
+The timing of the announcement was unusual, coming weeks before the Nov.
 3 election when he isn’t on the ballot.
 Pennsylvania stands as a crucial state in the fight for the presidency between President Trump and Democratic nominee Joe Biden.

 The Philadelphia Inquirer was first to report on Toomey’s plans.